Alistair has been playing video games since 1993 and remains interested in the latest paradigms in gaming.

-No, not at all.
-The average $1000 pre-built PC can more than easily handle 1080p 60 frames per second in games without breaking a sweat.
-What about 4K resolution without losing frames?
+The average $500 pre-built PC can more than easily handle 1080p 60 frames per second in games without breaking a sweat.
+What about 4K resolution without losing all your frames?
 What about High Dynamic Range(HDR)?
-Do you see frame drops below 60 resulting in wonky frame timings?
-These are all poignant questions for someone who enjoys fidelity in their games.
+Do you see frame drops below 60 resulting in choppiness and slow-down?
+These are all poignant questions for someone who enjoys visual fidelity in their games.

-Let's just rock on with Stadia, shall we?
-Stadia can run Destiny 2 at four potential resolutions, 720p, 1080p, 1440p(2K) and 4K.
+Let's just start with Stadia, shall we?
+Stadia can run Destiny 2 or Cyberpunk 2077 at four potential resolutions, 720p, 1080p, 1440p(2K) and 4K.
 This is dependent on what type of display you're using, and perhaps more crucially, what your internet connection looks like.
 If your TV can do 4K + High Dynamic Range color sets, then Stadia can be told to do just that.
 To run the full gamut of 4K + HDR + 5.1 surround sound you'll need at least a 40 mbp/s internet connection.

 Let's think about that.
-To play a game natively in 4K resolution with HDR would require an RTX Nvidia graphics card or RDNA-series AMD card, with at least a 4 core 8 thread processor by either Intel or AMD.
+To play a game natively on your PC in 4K resolution with HDR would require an above average video card with a competent processor to match.
 We will get to the cost of such things later.
 Do you really want to fight the scalpers and bots for your CPUs and GPUs anymore?

 Stadia, on the other hand, makes sure that you can play Destiny 2 at higher resolutions and graphical fidelity without the need for a high-end gaming PC at all.
 And many of the games run at 60 FPS.
 I'll be honest with you, my $1000 gaming PC that I built can run Destiny 2 at 4K 60 but it doesn't always stay consistently at 60.
 Booting up Stadia allows me a crisp, locked-in 60 that tends to look just as good, if not better than when I play natively.

-In summary, cloud gaming services play games at higher FPS and lets you play them quicker than if you're downloading and then running them off your hard disk drive or older solid state drive.
+In summary, cloud gaming services can allow you to play games at higher FPS and lets you play them quicker than if you're downloading and then running them off your hard disk drive or older solid state drive.

 A little background about myself is in order.
-I have 10 game consoles, as well as both a gaming PC and laptop.
-As for my mobile streaming devices, I use a Moto G Fast and Google Pixel 2 XL.
+I have 12 game consoles, as well as both a gaming PC and laptop.
+As for my mobile streaming devices, I use a Moto G Fast, Google Pixel 2 XL, and iPhone 12.
 It does get a little messy to have so many devices floating around.
-Especially when many of those consoles use strictly physical media, but that's a whole other story, folks.
+Especially when many of those consoles mostly use strictly physical media, but that's a whole other story, folks.

-This offering from Sony has been around since late 2014 while continually adding new games to the library which currently stands at *checks notes* 800 games currently.
+This offering from Sony has been around since late 2014 while continually, yet slowly, adding new games to the library which currently stands at *checks notes* 700 games currently.
 These are titles from PlayStation 2 all the way to very recent games from PlayStation 4.
 There haven't been any recent updates about what Sony wishes to do with PS Now in reference to the PlayStation 5.

 Now xCloud is a little more narrow in its focus than the others insofar as it is only officially supported for Android devices at the moment, with iOS support in the works.
-What Microsoft wants xCloud toe be is a way to play all your favorite Game Pass titles on-the-go or in bed with your controller paired to your smartphone.
+What Microsoft wants xCloud to be is a way to play all your favorite Game Pass titles on-the-go or in bed with your controller paired to your smartphone.
 I prefer the Razer Kishi, but that's because it's better.

 While it's easy to see xCloud as less impressive than these other standalone services, there are ample reasons to invest your time and money into playing Soul Calibur 6 on your Android phone.
 The biggest and most noteworthy reason is laziness.
 Sometimes I don't want to turn on my console or PC and TV to play a game.
 My phone's always in my pocket, so it just makes sense in terms of convenience.